cbaggers/cbaggers.github.com/_posts/2022-01-02-talespire-dev-log-311--scheduled-downtime.md

 The upgrades aim to fix a logging issue we have had for a while and add the code for the upcoming HeroForge integration.

 Have a great weekend folks.

+p.s.
+Please note, this does not mean that HeroForge support will be available immediately after this upgrade.
+This is just one step in the process.
+We will keep you posted with news as it develops